YinjieJ/PMSR/README.md

-Run PMSR using these command:
+Run PMSR using these commands:

 ```